MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-O-MeritBased-Incentive-Payment-System-Alternative-Payment-Model-Incentive/section-414.1415.md

 ##### § 414.1415 Advanced APM criteria. #####

-Link to an amendment published at 83 FR 60090, November 23, 2018.
+Link to an amendment published at 83 FR 60090, Nov.
+23, 2018.Link to a correction of the above amendment published at 84 FR 540, Jan.
+31, 2019.

 (a) *Use of certified electronic health record technology (CEHRT)* - (1) *Required use of CEHRT.* To be an Advanced APM, an APM must: